based on Reviews

 Magnesium intake:

 20-30% of the magnesium ingested from food is absorbed by the body.
 This occurs both through active transport (via the ion channel TRPM6) and through passive diffusion.
-The absorption rate is influenced primarily by the type of magnesium compound.
-For example, magnesium bisglycinate, citrate or lactate are more bioavailable than magnesium oxide or magnesium sulfate.
+The absorption rate is influenced v.a. by the type of magnesium compound.
+For example, magnesium bisglycinate, citrate, or lactate are more bioavailable than magnesium oxide or magnesium sulfate.

-Studies show that the best absorption with single doses of <200 mg elemental magnesium takes place.
+Studies show that the best absorption with single doses of &<200 mg elemental magnesium occurs.

 Magnesium elimination:

-Magnesium is excreted primarily through the kidneys, but also through sweat. renal magnesium elimination at about 100 mg/day.
+Magnesium is excreted v.a. via the kidneys, but also through sweat.
+Thus, the renal magnesium elimination at approx. 100 mg/day.
 Excretion is increased by alcohol and large amounts of protein.

 Magnesium effects: